Provided by:

 Avila Beach is named after Miguel Avila, who was corporal of the guard at the Mission San Luis Obispo, from which the county's name is derived.
 In 1842, Avila was granted Rancho San Miguelito, which would later become part of the town of Avila, and in 1848, Avila Beach would become part of the United States when California was ceded from Mexico as a result of the Mexican-American War.

-Visitors also enjoy the friendly and diverse group of people that make their home in Avila Beach, whose population is comprised of the descendants of Asian and European immigrants and of the Chumash Native American tribes that were once the area's only inhabitants.
+Visitors also enjoy the friendly and diverse group of people that make their home in Avila Beach, whose population is the descendants of Asian and European immigrants and of the Chumash Native American tribes that were once the area's only inhabitants.

-Visitors also enjoy the friendly and diverse group of people that make their home in Avila Beach, whose population is comprised of the descendants of Asian and European immigrants and of the Chumash Native American tribes that were once the area's only inhabitants.
+Visitors also enjoy the friendly and diverse group of people that make their home in Avila Beach, whose population is the descendants of Asian and European immigrants and of the Chumash Native American tribes that were once the area's only inhabitants.